Mouthless-Stoat/sigil101/src/ch2/6-functions.md

 ```gd
 func better_print(content, title): print(title, ": ", content)
 ```

-> Remember if a body is only 1 line long you don't need a new line and indent

 We can use this function to print some debug messaage like this: